almukhabarat/bingo_game_elderly/Project Description/Readme.md

 Most of our code was written in Python since the development tools/SDK of the NAO robot only supported Python or C++.

+You can find all our code, related project files and documentation inside this repository (https://github.com/almukhabarat/bingo_game_elderly/tree/main).

 ## Photos of the project:

 ![project display](20240610_135926.jpg)